What is Missoula County Doing About...?

 Share Land Stewardship and Recreation on Facebook Share Land Stewardship and Recreation on Twitter Share Land Stewardship and Recreation on Linkedin Email Land Stewardship and Recreation link

-Marshall Mountain: Missoula County, in collaboration with the City of Missoula and community partners, is taking a leadership role to secure permanent public ownership of Marshall Mountain to allow recreators to continue to use the 480-acre site into the future.
-Learn more.
+Marshall Mountain: Missoula County, in collaboration with the City of Missoula and community partners, owns Marshall Mountain Park, securing public access and allowing recreators to continue to use the 480-acre site into the future Learn more.

-Clinton Community Park: Missoula County is working to revamp the Clinton Community Park to make it a useful community gathering space again.
-This project includes the construction of a new skatepark, exploring new uses for the community center and developing additional amenities, such as a parking lot, picnic pavilion, garbage service and fencing.
+Clinton Community Park: In 2024, a new skatepark opened at the Clinton Community Park, part of a larger project to make the park a more useful community gathering space again.
+Additional aspects of this project include exploring new uses for the community center and developing additional amenities, such as a parking lot, picnic pavilion, garbage service and fencing.
 Learn more.

 Open Lands Program: Missoula County has an Open Lands program that works with communities, private landowners, local organizations and agencies to conserve the County’s diverse mix of forests, grasslands, agricultural lands and water resources.
 Learn more.